 - All schools with qualifiers receive three complimentary security identification items (wristbands, lanyards, etc.) for their coaches.

 - Each qualifying wrestler will receive one complimentary security identification items (wristband, lanyard, etc.).

-- Schools qualifying three, or more, wrestlers will receive one complimentary security identification item (wristband, lanyard, etc.) for a team manager.
+- Schools qualifying three, or more, wrestlers will receive one complimentary security identification item (wristband, lanyard, etc.) for an additional team personnel.

 - Schools ordering additional coaches’ security identification items (wristbands, lanyards, etc.), and/or one security identification item (wristband, lanyard, etc.) for the sports medicine professional traveling with their team will also find these items in their packet.